 Ali tells his story:

-“Travelling alone from Iran, I felt like a homeless person.
+“Travelling alone from Iran, I felt like a homeless person…..
 I no longer had my mother or father.
-I was held in a house for many months and I was not allowed to go outside.
-I had to stay in a room with the smugglers.
 I knew I couldn’t go back to Iran as it isn’t safe for me, and I even tried to commit suicide.

 Everything has changed.
 Now I have the opportunity to do everything.
 I have a lot of hope and I feel more normal, I am connected to the community.
 Before I was so shy, now I start conversations with people because I have a lot of confidence.
 Now it’s incredible I am doing A levels which are the most difficult A levels in the UK – Biology, Chemistry and Maths!

-Since sharing his story Ali has moved into the home of a local family.
-Ali had connected with them through attending the church.
-After a long process with the Home Office Ali also gained his asylum.
+Since sharing his story Ali has moved into the home of a local family he met through attending a local church.
+After a long process, Ali has gained permanent asylum in the UK.
 He is settled and thriving in his new home.
-He still wants to become a surgeon, is studying hard at college and is in frequent contact with his YMCA friends.
-We wish him every success in the future.
+He still wants to become a surgeon, is studying hard at college, and, is in frequent contact with his YMCA friends.